List of content you will read in this article:

 What does this mean for existing users?

 The lack of security updates will expose the network infrastructure to malware and cyber-criminal attacks.
 Studies have shown that a hacking attack occurs once every 39 seconds on average and 65% of all cyber-attacks are aimed at small and medium-sized businesses.
-With such statistics, running an online business on an OS which no longer receives security updates is an immense & unjustified risk at best and running the business into the ground at worst.
+With such statistics, running an online business on an OS that no longer receives security updates is an immense & unjustified risk at best and running the business into the ground at worst.

 Without regular security updates to their OS, businesses might also face some compliance and standard issues, especially with GDPR regulations in action.
 If you wish to know more about how to make your windows server even more secure, check out this detailed blog.

 My server runs on one of the no longer supported OS versions, what should I do?